 Geriatric Use: Safety and effectiveness in a geriatric population have not been established.
-Clinical studies of tretinoin did not include sufficient numbers of subjects aged 65 and over to cut here.
+Clinical studies of tretinoin did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger patients.

-Adverse Reactions: The skin of certain sensitive individuals may Adverse Reactions: The skin of certain sensitive individuals may become excessively red, edematous, blistered, or crusted.
-If these effects occur, the medication should either be discontinued until the integrity of the skin is restored, or the medication should be adjusted to a level the patient can tolerate.
-True contact allergy to topical tretinion is rarely encountered.
-Temporary hyper- or hypoojgmentation has been reported with repeated application of tretinion.
+Adverse Reactions: The skin of certain sensitive individuals may become excessively red, edematous, blistered, or crusted.
+If these effects occur, the medication should either be discontinued until the integrity of the skin is restored, or the medication should be adjusted. a level the patient can tolerate.
+True contact allergy to topical tretinoin a rever ine patient Law Indiesate.
+The constant analysis of pupillar tentions is rarely encountered.
+Temporary hyper- or hypopigmentation has, been reported with repeated application of tretinoin.
 Some individuals have been reported to have heightened susceptibility to sunlight while under treatment with tretinoin.
-To date, all adverse effects of tretinion have been reversible upon discontinuance of therany (see Dosan and Administration Section.) discontinuance of therapy (see Dosage and Administration Section)
+To date, all adverse effects of tretinoin have been reversible upon discontinuance of therapy (see Dosage and Administration Section).

-Overdosage: If medication is applied excessively, no more rapid or better results will be obtained and marked redness, peeling, or discomfort may occur.
-Oral ingestion of the drug may lead to side effects as those associated with excessive oral intake of Vitamin A.
+Overdosage: If medication is applied excessively, no more rapid-or better results will be obtained and marked redness, peeling, or discomfort may occur.
+Oral ingestion of the drug may lead to the side effects as those associated with excessive oral intake of Vitam be closely monitored by careful observation of the clinical therapeutic onse and skin tole

-Dosage and Administration: Tretinoin Cream should be applied once a day, before retiring, to the skin where acne lesions appear, using enough to cover the entire affected area lightly.
+Dosage and Administration: Tretinoin cream should be applied once a day, before retiring, to the skin where acne lesions appear, using enough to cover the entire affected area lightly.

 Application may cause a transitory feeling of warmth or slight stinging.
-In cases where it has been necessary to temporarily discontinue therapy or to reduce the frequency of application, therapy may be resumed or frequency of application increased when the patients become able to tolerate the treatment.
-Alteration of vehicle drug concentration or dose frequency therapeutic response and skin tolerance.
+In cases where it has been necessary to temporarily discontinue therapy or to reduce the frequency of application, therapy may be resumed or frequency of application increased when the patients, become able to tolerate the treatment.
+Alteration of vehicle, drug concentration, or dose frequency should more than six weeks of therapy may be required before definite beneficial effects are seen.
+Once the acne lesions have responded satisfactorily, it may possible to maintain the improvement with less frequent applications, or other dosage forms.